Artificialis

 Véronique Champollion

 During her long artistic practice, she created several Madonnas in her different techniques.
 There are archaic ones like a Madonna of Snow, a monumental outdoor sculpture.
-Others are more classical works like the Madonna with Child, our artwork of the month December 2017.
+Others are more classical works like the Madonna with Child, our Artwork of the Month / December 2017.
 In addition, these Madonnas might have contemporary references.
 Often the Madonnas are inspired by paintings inter alia by Giovanni Bellini.

 A personal exhibition on fairy tales in January 2015 in Valence included an installation of a newspaper forest.
-Another in March and April 2015 at the Montpellier University showed many artworks inspired by Occitan literature (Troubadours, Mistral and actual poets).
+Another one in March and April 2015 at the Montpellier University showed many artworks inspired by Occitan literature (Troubadours, Mistral and actual poets).
 In 2017, Véronique participated in a group exhibition at the Italian Cultural Institute in Paris, where she proposed a visual dialogue between Paris and Milan, with Neapolitan interferences as installation of citations coming from paintings of the three towns.

 Artwork of the month / March 2021